axonops/cassandra-probe-csharp/docs/CSHARP_DRIVER_LIMITATIONS.md

             // ConstantSpeculativeExecutionPolicy: Fixed delay before speculation
             // - delay: 200ms - If no response in 200ms, try another node
             // - maxSpeculativeExecutions: 2 - Try up to 2 additional nodes
-            // Only use with idempotent queries!
+            // CRITICAL: Only works for queries marked as idempotent!
-            .WithSpeculativeExecutionPolicy(
+            // Without SetIdempotence(true) on a query, speculation is disabled .WithSpeculativeExecutionPolicy(
                 new ConstantSpeculativeExecutionPolicy(
                     delay: 200,  // p99 latency is a good value here